slidejoe/how-to-copy-and-paste/index.md

 <!-- ![bg left:40%](images/surfing-the-web.png) -->
 ![bg An AI generated image of a woman in a wetsuit and wearing goggles, with a surfboard and laptop.](images/surfing-the-web-bg.png)
 <!--
-_footer: '"Surfing the web?" - Created with Stable Diffusion and DALL-E' -->
+_footer: '"Surfing the web?" - Created with DALL-E' -->

 <!--